mrapp-ke/MLRL-Boomer/doc/developer_guide/documentation.md

    ```
 ````

-Afterwards, the generated files can be found in the directory `doc/_build/html/`.
+Afterward, the generated files can be found in the directory `doc/_build/html/`.

 ## Cleaning up Build Files